paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-541-miscellaneous.md

 **(h) Small Shipyard Defined.—** In this section, the term “small shipyard” means a shipyard facility in one geographic location that does not have more than 1,200 employees.

-**(i) Authorization of Appropriations.—** There are authorized to be appropriated to the Administrator of the Maritime Administration for each of fiscal years 2020 and 2021 to carry out this section $40,000,000.
+**(i) Authorization of Appropriations.—** There are authorized to be appropriated to the Administrator of the Maritime Administration for fiscal year 2021 to carry out this section $20,000,000.

 ### Statutory Notes